CarlosRodZX/aisd-wde-on-the-job-4/README.md

 - [ ] Updated colors, fonts, and styles to create visual appeal.
 - [ ] Basic positioning using the box model and flexbox.

+---

+## Checkpoint 3 ✋

+### Creating a Grid 📄

+Now that we have our site's HTML and CSS is a good state, let's look at how we can incorporate CSS Grid into our site.
+The main candidate here will be the gallery of images we created in the first checkpoint but you have some flexibility as this is your site. y the end of this stage, your image gallery will be neatly structured, flexible, and visually appealing across devices.

+#### Deliverables ✅

+- [ ] Apply CSS grid to your gallery of images to create neat rows and columns
+- [ ] Ensure that your grid is responsive.
+As the window (screen) gets smaller the grid should adapt.
+This can be done with media queries or the built-in responsive grid.

+---

 ## Grading Criteria 💯

 | Criteria                                   | Exemplary Performance (Full Marks) | Proficient Performance (Partial Marks) | Developing Performance (Half Marks) | Needs Improvement (No Marks) |